 The President's Emergency Declaration is ill-advised precisely because it attempts to short-cut the process of checks and balances by usurping Congress's authority.
-This Resolution blocks that overreach, and nothing more, and I open that regardless of our colleagues position on the construction of a border wall, that we will join together to assert Congress's Constitution authority in the appropriations process.
-I urge my colleagues to support this important resolution.
+This Resolution blocks that overreach, and I hope that regardless of our colleagues position on the construction of a border wall, that we will join together to assert Congress's Constitutional authority in the appropriations process.
+I urge our colleagues to support this important resolution.
 Thank you, Mr. President.